CEO-netizen/cerberus/docs/README.md

 ## Usage

 Run the tool with the appropriate flags.
-Use `-h` for help.
+Use `-H` for help.

 Example for a SYN flood on IPv4: